UniqueSecure/MePOSWindowsSDK/README.md

 ## Use of the MePOS connect SDK on Windows
 **Version**

-The current Windows library version is 1.0.0, details of the latest changes are in the release notes bundled with the Windows SDK.
+The current Windows library version is 1.0.0.
+Details of the latest changes are in the release notes bundled with the Windows SDK.

 ## Libraries